matrix-org/matrix-spec-proposals/proposals/3059-federated-rate-limits.md

 ```

 Limits are cleared and edited following the usual message editing conventions.
+`users` is an unordered list of user MXIDs and/or aliases.
 `power_level` is the power level that the rate limit is going to be applied.
 `power_level.operator` is the relevant comparison operator that the power level
 is going to be applied.
 Valid operators are greater than or equal (`minimum`,